splynx/docs/files/en/payment_systems/payment_express/payment_express.md

 ![(image)](11.png)

-Customers with other billing type canrefill balance by using the link - “http://yoursplynxurl/paymentexpress/"
+Customers with other billing type can refill balance by using the link - “http://yoursplynxurl/paymentexpress/"

 ![(image)](12.png)